 And every vestige of that was gone now.

 Jenna’s eyes were drawn to the passenger seat of the van, to the old wooden box that had been her grandmother’s.

 Jenna jerked the wheel and drove the minivan she no longer had any use for onto an exit ramp.

 She was left with nothing.
 Nothing but her eldest daughter’s voice in her head and a carved wooden box that cradled the ashes of the family she used to have.

-The Widow’s Watcher, available for pre-order now.
+The Widow’s Watcher, available now.